 “The Government has asked HMRC to start a dialogue with business on how to improve the effectiveness of existing IR35 legislation.
 The government wants to find a solution that protects the Exchequer and improves fairness in the system.”

-You can access the offical Budget site and documentation here.
+You can access the official Budget site and documentation here.